marbetschar/Bank-Cler-Zak-to-CSV/README.md

 ### Transfer APKS to Computer

-Then, connect your phone with ADB to your computer and coaspy the APKS file:
+Then, connect your phone with ADB to your computer and copy the APKS file:

 ```bash
 adb pull storage/emulated/0/Download/*.apks ~/Downloads/BankClerZak.apks